clemenex/music-ranking/README.md

 ## 📘 Code Documentation

 This section provides a quick overview of the key Python functions used in the scraping pipeline and their purposes.
+For more details, you may open each specific file inside this repository to view the source code.

 ### `lastfm_scraper.py`